Baruch College Fall 2021 Safe Campus Reopening Plan

 - We encourage faculty, staff and student to utilize NYC free Covid-19 testing centers.

 - Any faculty, staff, or student who has been on campus who receives a positive Covid-19 test must notify the Liaison.

-- See Residence Hall, Early Learning Center ,and Student Health Service Plans appended for specific testing protocols for those populations.
+- See Residence Hall, Early Learning Center and Student Health Service Plans appended for specific testing protocols for those populations.

-- The Coronavirus Liaison is the point person to receive reports of any individual on campus or in the Student Residence, including faculty, staff, students, or visitors who been diagnosed with Covid-19.
+- The Coronavirus Liaison is the point person to receive reports of any individual on campus or in the Student Residence, including faculty, staff, students, or visitors who have been diagnosed with Covid-19.

 - Upon receiving a report of an individual who has tested positive, the Liaison will immediately notify the Coordinator who will notify appropriate state and local health department and the SVC for Institutional Affairs.

 - In the case of an individual who has tested positive, the College will develop plans and with local health departments to trace all contacts of the individuals in accordance with the protocols of the NYS Tracing Program.

 - Based on the results of contact tracing, the Coronavirus Liaison will notify those who have had close/sustained contact with an individual diagnosed with Covid-19 and advise the person to stay home and self-monitor for symptoms and follow CDC guidance if symptoms develop.

 - In the case of the students on campus and students in the Residence hall, the Coronavirus Liaison will work with Dean of Student Affairs on tracking contacts and notice to those with close/sustained contact.